mustafaascha/mustafaascha.github.io/_posts/2016-09-29-Transactions_Data.md

 Interpreting this information
 -----------------------------

-This is healthcare data, so we'll look at tests of difference and odds ratios.
-There are other measures of rules, so definitely check out the documentation.
+This is healthcare data, so it makes the sense to look at tests of difference and odds ratios.
+There are other measures of rules, definitely check out the documentation.

 Here's how to calculate the interest measures and cbind them to a data